Free and Open Indo-Pacific: Japan's diplomatic implementation

 On 10 February 2023, PM Fumio Kishida oversaw the signing of several defense pacts and investment deals with President Bongbong Marcos of the Philippines; Marcos also announced he was considering opening tripartite defense talks with the United States and Japan.

 On 20 March 2023, Kishida, who visited New Delhi, India, delivered a policy speech entitled "the Future of the Indo-Pacific—Japan's New Plan for a `Free and Open Indo-Pacific'– `Together with India, as an Indispensable Partner'" at the Indian Council of World Affairs (ICWA), announcing Japan's new plan for a "Free and Open Indo-Pacific (FOIP)".
-S. Jaishankar, External Affairs Minister of India, attended the speech, representing the Indian government.

-As of April 2023, Japan is boosting Pacific Island Country resilience through increased collaboration under this vision.
+On May 2 2026, PM Sanae Takaichi, who was visiting Hanoi, Vietnam, delivered a foreign policy speech, announcing Japan's Updated "Free and Open Indo-Pacific (FOIP)", and outlined three priority areas for the FOIP.
+These are: "Building economic infrastructure for the age of AI and data including strengthening supply chain resilience for energy and critical materials", "Co-creation of economic growth opportunities through public-private collaboration and rule sharing" and "Enhancing cooperation in the field of security to ensure regional peace and stability".

 India's foreign policy

 In June 2018, PM Narendra Modi articulated India's vision towards the "Indo-Pacific region" for the first time.

 A central feature of Indian PM Modi's foreign policy has been to advance the need to create a "free, open, and inclusive" Indo-Pacific.

 According to defense minister Rajnath Singh, the Indian government stands for a free, open and rules-based Indo-Pacific as it is important for economic development of the region and the wider global community.